 This, of course, can apply not only to what we ingest or our physical practices.
 It also applies to our mental/emotional habits.
 How does greed feel?
 How does generosity feel?
 How does it feel to hate someone, or to love someone?

-Yoga practice has the power to change your habits, and your life, for the better.
-When you are mindful of the present and future effects of your behaviors, you have the power to cultivate them—or change them.
+Yoga practice has the power to change our habits, and our lives, for the better.
+When we are mindful of the present and future effects of our behaviors, we have the power to cultivate them—or change them.